Connect with us

 Transport Cabinet Secretary Kipchumba Murkomen recently told the media that the government was contemplating dismantling the bridge that was closed for ‘renovation’ three months ago.

-“We are still in conversation, but we really want to do away with that bridge, completely.
+“We are still in conversation, but we want to do away with that bridge, completely.
 That bridge has created unnecessary congestion in our port… Once we complete Dongo Kundu Road we don’t need that bridge,” Mr. Murkomen said.

 RELATED: Phase 2 of Dongo Kundu Bypass Gets Underway